NathanTeeuwen/Dominulator/README.md

 Though the project is public, please refrain from forking the code.
 When I'm making changes, there will be large amounts of refactoring and re-organization.
-I will keep everything checked in working, but will not be worred about breaking external dependencies.
+I will keep everything checked in working, but will not be worried about breaking external dependencies.

 What Should I Contribute?
 =========================